siefkenj/IBLLinearAlgebra/README.md

 Linear Algebra problem-sets to guide students through the concepts of a one-term first course in linear algebra.

-In `problemsets-mat223` you will find a document containing Linear Algebra questions that closely follow the order of topics presented in *Introduction to Linear Algebra for Science and Engineering*, Second Edition by Norman and Wolczuk.
-There is also a short problem-set going over the basics of complex numbers.
+In `/dist` you will find a document containing
+Linear Algebra questions that closely follow the order of topics presented in *Introduction to Linear Algebra for Science and Engineering*, Second Edition by Norman and Wolczuk.

 LaTeX Code